brohrer/sharpened-cosine-similarity/README.md

 the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) data set.
 Its less than 100MB when fully extracted.

+I run this entirely on laptop CPUs.
+I have a dual-core i7 that takes about 90 seconds per epoch and an 8-core i7 that takes about 45 seconds per epoch.
+Your mileage may vary.

 ## Monitor
 You can check on the status of your runs at any time.
 In another console navigate to the smae directory and run